valyala/httpteleport/cmd/httptp/README.md

   * May accept and/or forward http requests from/to unix sockets.

-  * Collects and exports various stats at /expvar page.
+  * Collects and exports various stats at /expvar and /prometheus pages.

   * Easy to extend and customize. `httptp` is open source software written in [Go](https://golang.org/) - easy to read and hack language.